Annie Leibovitz

-Anna-Lou Leibovitz (/ˈliːbəvɪts/ LEE-bə-vits; born October 2, 1949) is an American portrait photographer best known for her engaging portraits, particularly of celebrities, which often feature subjects in intimate settings and poses.
+Anna-Lou Leibovitz (/ˈliːbəvɪts/ LEE-bə-vits; born October 2, 1949) is an American portrait photographer best known for her portraits, particularly of celebrities, which often feature subjects in intimate settings and poses.
 Leibovitz's Polaroid photo of John Lennon and Yoko Ono, taken five hours before Lennon's murder, is considered one of Rolling Stone magazine's most famous cover photographs.
 The Library of Congress declared her a Living Legend, and she is the first woman to have a feature exhibition at Washington's National Portrait Gallery.

+Leibovitz was just a student in the 1970s when her photos were published for the first time: pictures of Vietnam War protesters in Israel, taken on assignment for Rolling Stone, one of which landed on the cover.
+Since then, she has captured film stars, politicians, athletes, royalty and artists for features and cover stories in other major publications, including Vanity Fair, Vogue and Time.

-Early life
+Early life and education

 Born in Waterbury, Connecticut, on October 2, 1949, Anna-Lou Leibovitz is the third of six children of Marilyn Edith (née Heit) and Samuel Leibovitz.
 She is a third-generation American.
 Her father was a lieutenant colonel in the U.S. Air Force of Romanian-Jewish heritage and her mother was a modern dance instructor of Estonian-Jewish heritage.
+Her love for photography began at a young age when her father gave her a camera.
 The family moved frequently with her father's duty assignments, and she took her first pictures when he was stationed in the Philippines during the Vietnam War.
+After her family's return from the Philippines, she attended the San Francisco Art Institute, where she studied painting and photography.
 Leibovitz's passion for art was born out of her mother's engagement with dance, music, and painting.

 While attending Northwood High School in Silver Spring, Maryland, she became interested in various artistic endeavors and began to write and play music.

-Education

 Leibovitz attended the San Francisco Art Institute, where she studied painting with the intention of becoming an art teacher.
 At school, she had her first photography workshop and changed her major to photography.
 She was inspired by the work of Robert Frank and Henri Cartier-Bresson.
-For several years, she continued to develop her photography skills while holding various jobs, including a stint on a kibbutz in Amir, Israel, for several months in 1969.
+For several years, she continued to develop her photography skills while holding various jobs, including a stint on a kibbutz in Amir, Israel, for several months in 1969.Leibovitz attended the San Francisco Art Institute from 1967 until 1971.
+She shifted her focus from painting to photography early in her college career.
+In 1969, she lived on Kibbutz Amir in Israel.
+By the time Leibovitz received her bachelor of fine arts degree in 1971, her photographs of Israel and a picture of the poet Allen Ginsberg at a San Francisco peace march had already landed her a job at the music magazine Rolling Stone.